COVID-19 Resources Page

 Member & Firm-specific Resources:

-- AIA’s summary of the recently approved federal stimulus bill (CARES) Act
+- AIA’s summary of the recently approved federal stimulus bill (CARES) Act.
+Here are some helpful documents for guidance through the bill and FAQs, created by AIA Minnesota

 - Contact your local permitting office for help with in-progress developments